Import your trade history from a file

 - Have your broker file ready.
 Export your trade history, confirmations, or activity from your broker as a CSV or Excel file.
 If your broker has a step-by-step export guide, follow that to get the right file.

-Section titled “Step 1 — Open the import wizard”- Select the portfolio you want the trades to go into.
+Section titled “Step 1 — Open Upload a file”- Select the portfolio you want the trades to go into.

 Step 2 — Upload your file

-Section titled “Step 2 — Upload your file”- Drag your file onto the upload area, or click to browse for it.
+Section titled “Step 2 — Upload your file”- Drag your file onto the drop zone (1), or click Choose File to browse for it (2).

 |---|---|---|